 We derive revenue from licensing the use of our health insurance ecommerce technology and typically receive a fixed, up-front fee or performancebased fees, or a combination of both.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
 We also have licensed our ecommerce technology for use by government agencies.
-A reduction in the number of health insurance policies processed by our technology platform outside of the open enrollment period, as we experienced during the second quarter of 2014 and expect to continue through the third quarter of 2014, results in a corresponding decrease in revenue from our technology licensing program.
+A reduction in the number of health insurance policies processed by our technology platform outside of the open enrollment period, as we experienced during the second and third quarters of 2014, results in a corresponding decrease in revenue from our technology licensing program.